Technical Analysis: Rounding Bottom Pattern

 Can the Rounding Bottom Pattern be applied to all financial instruments?

-Yes, the rounding bottom pattern can be used for all financial instruments.
+Yes, the Rounding Bottom Pattern can be used for all financial instruments.

 Is the Rounding Bottom Pattern suitable for all traders?

-Since the rounding bottom pattern indicator requires a good understanding of both price and volume movements, it is generally suitable for intermediate and advanced traders.
+Since the Rounding Bottom Pattern indicator requires a good understanding of both price and volume movements, it is generally suitable for intermediate and advanced traders.

 Under which trend conditions does the Rounding Bottom Pattern provide the most accurate results?